Methodology

 How We Test and Review

-Everything we publish on Need to Know Comms is based on structured research and, where possible, hands-on testing.
-This page explains how we approach our reviews and guides.
+Everything we publish on Need to Know Comms is based on structured research and, where possible, hands-on experience with Australian business communications infrastructure.
+This page explains how we approach our guides and the personal recommendation service.

-Our buying guides evaluate products and services against criteria chosen specifically for Australian small business users.
+Our buying guides and explainers evaluate products and services against criteria chosen specifically for Australian small business users.
 We assess:

 For phone systems and VoIP services: